EXXETA/correomqtt/README.md

 * Release: https://github.com/EXXETA/correomqtt/releases/latest

-Due to gatekeeper it is required to allow CorreoMQTT.
+**Note for OSX**: Due to gatekeeper it is required to allow CorreoMQTT.
 This can be done like this:
 `xattr -d com.apple.quarantine /Applications/CorreoMQTT.app`

 ## Screenshot